dinde451/jarr.d1/Jarulfs_Guide.md

     > like Lightning and Fire Wall.

   - > A player is immune to its own spells with the exception of Fire
-    > Wall and Flame Wave.
+    > Wall, Flame Wave, Ring of Fire and Lightning Wall.

-  - > Fire Wall, Flame Wave and Ring of Fire will check for To Hit like
+  - > Fire Wall, Flame Wave, Ring of Fire and Lightning Wall will check
-    > magical traps against players including the caster (but not
+    > for To Hit like magical traps against players including the caster
-    > against monsters).
+    > (but not against monsters).
 See chapters 4.3 and 6.1.2.

   - > Distance is actually a time count.
 It goes up by 1 twenty times
     > each second.
 Arrows always have a distance factor, even if they